nodejs/nodejs.org/apps/site/pages/en/learn/command-line/how-to-read-environment-variables-from-nodejs.md

 That will pass the user `USER_ID` as **239482** and the `USER_KEY` as **foobar**.
 This is suitable for testing, however for production, you will probably be configuring some bash scripts to export variables.

-> Note: `process` does not require a "require", it's automatically available.
+> Note: `process` does not need to be imported, it is a global object in Node.js.

 Here is an example that accesses the `USER_ID` and `USER_KEY` environment variables, which we set in above code.